 For some people it’s Halloween everyday.
 What if you lived in a haunted house everyday of the year?
 There are some real “haunted” houses for sale in the U.S. and they could be yours; for the right price.

-Ma Barker's House
+Ma Barker House

 This former gangster hideout is up for sale; to the right family.
-The current owners want it to go to someone who will appreciate it's history, not mind the voices and noises and maybe even share it with the public.
 The house is where the longest shootout in FBI history took place in 1935.
 It is a 9 1/2 acre estate in Central Florida with 342 ft. of lake front property and also includes original home furnishings.
 Kate “Ma” Barker and her son Fred stood against the FBI, the home is riddled with bullet holes.
-Voices and noises are still heard late at night.
-The asking price for this home is $1,000,000; offers are being taken now!
+Voices and noises are still heard late at night.Current asking price is $889,000.

 The Hampton Lillibridge home is a beautiful, historic, restored home that is part of the Georgia National Landmark Property.
 There have been reports of strange noises, footsteps, moving furniture, ghostly sightings, and more.
 You can read more about the home and it’s strange phenomenons here.
-The home is currently listed by Keller Williams at $2.4 million dollars.
+The home is currently listed at around $1.3 million dollars.